 Big dogs can be a lot of fun.
 While they’re obviously a handful, giant dog breeds have a lot of love to give and can become important parts of your life.
-If you’ve ever been interested in one of these gentle giants, keep reading to find out more about some of the extra large dog breeds on the planet.
+If you’ve ever been interested in one of these gentle giants, keep reading to find out more about some of the extra large dog breeds on the planet and hopefully find the best dog breed for your household.

 Our List of Giant Dog Breeds